 The combined state and local registration fees in Virginia are comparable to the sole state rate in Maryland.
 The highest registration fee in the metropolitan area is imposed in the District of Columbia.
-For a vehicle weight of 3,500 pounds or less the fee is \$55.
-For vehicles weighing 3,500 pounds or more, the District of Columbia imposes a fee of \$88.00.
+For tax year 2004, Class I, a vehicle weight of 3,500 pounds or less the fee is \$72;